NguyenPhi-Truong/StudentManagement_TDTU/README.md

 # StudentManagement_TDTU
-This is an assignment of Ton Duc Thang University written in Python 3
+This is an assignment of Ton Duc Thang University about Student Management written in Python 3 (the original version is required to code by Java programing language)